Norgesic (Orphenadrine Citrate And Paracetamol)

 How It Works

-Orphenadrine citrate is a skeletal muscle relaxant that acts in the central nervous system to produce muscle relaxant effects.
-Paracetamol is used to treat or prevent pain and reduce fever.
+Orphenadrine citrate acts as a muscle relaxant in the central nervous system, while paracetamol helps alleviate pain and reduce fever.

 How to Take Norgesic